projectatomic/atomic-enterprise-training/eap-beta3.md

     POD           IP         CONTAINER(S)  IMAGE(S)                           HOST                                  LABELS              STATUS    CREATED hello-atomic  10.1.0.6   hello-atomic  openshift/hello-openshift:v0.4.3   ae-master.example.com/192.168.133.2   name=hello-atomic   Running   10 seconds

-The output of this command shows all of the Docker containers in a pod, which explains some of the spacing.

 [//]: # (TODO: openshift3_beta/ -> ???)

-On the node where the pod is running (`HOST`), look at the list of Docker containers with `docker ps` (in a `root` terminal) to see the bound ports.
-We should see an `openshift3_beta/ose-pod` container bound to 36061 on the host and bound to 8080 on the container, along with several other `ose-pod` containers.
+Look at the list of Docker containers with `docker ps` (in a `root` terminal) to see the bound ports.
+We should see an `openshift3_beta/ose-pod` container bound to 6061 on the host and bound to 8080 on the container, along with several other `ose-pod` containers.

 [//]: # (TODO: correct names, images and container IDs)